AI4Finance-Foundation/RLSolver/helloworld/maxcut/readme.md

 ## Read data

-We use the function read_txt_as_networkx_graph(filename) in utils.py to read the data, which returns a networkx graph.
+We use the function read_txt_as_networkx_graph(filename) in utils.py to read the data, which returns a graph with the type [networkx](https://networkx.org/documentation/stable/reference/introduction.html).
+We can access the nodes and edges by graph.nodes graph.edges, respectively.